 The Internship Fee of $2600 supports the costs associated with supervising and mentoring TMATE interns.

-The fee is deducted from your salary in 10 monthly installments of $260.
-Your employing district forwards
+The fee is deducted from the teacher's salary in 10 monthly installments of $260.

 Are the classes online?